Astrak/harpbox/README.md

 -   Elevating vertices on a plane results in an overall diagonal pattern following the triangles orientation on the mesh.
 -   The algorithm reading the height misses to read or assign the last row of vertices and the south edge of the terrain tiles fall below the surface.
+-   The terrain meshes don't fit with their neighbours.

 Compliance problems with harp.gl: